How Does Teeth Whitening Work?

 Changing the Actual Tooth Color with Teeth Whitening

 To change the color of your teeth, bleaching is needed.
-With this type of whitening, the bleaching agent contains either hydrogen peroxide or carbamide peroxide as the active ingredient.
+With this type of Palo Alto oral teeth whitening, the bleaching agent contains either hydrogen peroxide or carbamide peroxide as the active ingredient.
 These ingredients break down to form oxygen, which then enters into the enamel to whiten the color of the teeth.

 Bleaching can be done in many ways.
 There are professional treatments as well as over the counter ones.
 Professional options include an in-office procedure as well as whitening trays that enable you to whiten at home.
 Professional options contain high concentrations of the active ingredient, with in-office whitening containing the highest.
 In-office bleaching agents, like the ones we provide at our office, typically contain between 25% and 40% of hydrogen or carbamide peroxide.
 Whiteners used with take-home trays are not quite as high, but they are still higher than over the counter options, which typically contain around 5% to 15% of hydrogen or carbamide peroxide.
 Lower concentrations mean that more applications are needed to achieve your desired results.

 How Safe is Teeth Whitening?

 Many patients are worried about the safety of whitening.
 Generally, whitening is very safe.
 When it comes to professional options, the higher concentrations of active ingredients can be harmful to your gums.
 We take the necessary precautions, however, to protect this sensitive tissue during your treatment.
 With take-home trays, the lower concentrations are safer.
 The trays are designed to keep the gel away from your gums as well.
 The low concentrations of over the counter whiteners make them very safe for use.